lx050627/Coreference-Resolution/index.md

 Thus,it is concluded that capturing semantics in a data-driven,shallow manner remains an uphill battle.
 ## FINAL System and Results
-The FINAL system incorporates additional features which the SURFACE system does not include.
+The FINAL system consists of additional features which the SURFACE system does not include.
 Specifically, two conjoined vairants of each feature are included:first with the type of the current mention, then with the types of both mentions in the pair.
-Thanks to these conjunctions, antecedent features regarding gender and number can influence pronoun resolution.
+Thanks to these conjunctions, antecedent features regarding gender and number can contribute to pronoun resolution.

-Full results of SURFACE and FINAL feature sets are shown in Table 1, which demonstrates that the system introduced in this paper has a better performance than these sophisticated systems, in spite of merely using simple features.
+Full results of SURFACE and FINAL feature sets are shown in Table 1, which demonstrates that the system introduced in this paper has a better performance than those sophisticated systems, in spite of merely using simple features.

    ![table2](table2.png)
-<center>Table 2 CoNLL metric scores for our system on the CoNLL development and blind test sets, compared with the results of Lee et al. (2011)(STANFORD) and Björkelund and Farkas (2012)(IMS).</center>
+<center>Table 2 CoNLL metric scores for Berkeley Coreference Resolution System on the CoNLL development and blind test sets, compared with the results of Lee et al. (2011)(STANFORD) and Björkelund and Farkas (2012)(IMS).</center>

 ## Conclusion
-In this paper, a coreference system using a simple and homogeneous set of features is presensted.
-Notwithstanding not explicitly targeting at specific infomration apropos mentions like heuristic-driven methods do, data-driven features can implicitly model sufficient linguistic phenonema used for coreference resolution.
-Nevertheless,complex outside information and deep heuristics are indispensable to ameliorate coreferene performance in the system mention setting, offering adequately strong indicators of coreference relationship.
+In this paper, a coreference system using a simple and homogeneous set of features is introduced.
+Notwithstanding not explicitly targeting at specific information apropos mentions like heuristic-driven methods do, data-driven features can implicitly model sufficient linguistic phenonema used for coreference resolution.
+Nevertheless,complex outside information and deep heuristics are needed to offer adequately strong indicators of semantic similarity,thus ameliorating coreferene performance in the system mention setting.

 To see the publicly available Berkeley Coreference Resolution System, please visit [here](http://nlp.cs.berkeley.edu/projects/coref.shtml).